 The president’s unique approach to tackling opportunities, challenges, and problems has taken UCF from promise to prominence – and it has earned him many accolades.
 Those include being twice ranked No. 1 on Orlando Magazine’s list of Orlando’s 50 Most Powerful People, earning the Orlando Sentinel’s Central Floridian of the Year award, and being recognized by Washington Monthly magazine as one of the 10 most innovative college presidents in America.

 He serves the public and higher education with distinction through a wide variety of organizations.
 For instance, he is an original member of the national University Innovation Alliance, a coalition of large public research universities seeking to improve educational access and academic success for low-income students.
 Dr. Hitt is also a member of the board of directors of the National Merit Scholarship Corporation and represents the American Athletic Conference on the NCAA Division I Board of Directors.

 Prior to arriving at UCF, Dr. Hitt served as the interim president at the University of Maine.
 His leadership experience also includes a decade as provost and vice president for academic affairs at Bradley University in Illinois and other distinguished academic work at Texas Christian University and Tulane University.

 Dr. Hitt grew up in Houston, Texas, and he was the first in his family to graduate from college.
-He and his wife, Martha, whom he met at Austin College in Texas where they both attended, celebrated their 50th wedding anniversary in 2011.
+He and his wife, Martha, whom he met at Austin College in Texas where they both attended, have been married for more than 50 years.
 They have two children and two grandchildren.